06 · deep tech · technical

 Embedding model, chunking, retrieval math

 The knowledge vault is the answer to "what should I know about this drift signal?"
 The retrieval stack is a hybrid: dense vector KNN plus sparse lexical BM25, fused by Reciprocal Rank Fusion, decayed by age, then re-ranked by graph centrality.
 Four small SQLite-backed processes serve one HTTP endpoint each.
-All math is reproducible from the source code in tools/vault_indexer/.
+All math is reproducible: the indexer source — the chunking, lexical, and graph-compute modules — ships inside the downloadable kit.

 BAAI/bge-large-en-v1.5